 Focused Ultrasound Therapy

-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with sinonasal disease.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with sinonasal disease.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets in the nose without damaging surrounding normal tissue.

 How it Works

 Where the beams converge, focused ultrasound produces thermal ablation of the target, which can treat turbinate hypertrophy and possibly other conditions in the nose.

 In a preclinical study, focused ultrasound was nearly twice as effective as radiofrequency ablation for treatment of inferior turbinate hypertrophy.

 The primary options for treatment of sinonasal disease include medication, radiofrequency turbinoplasty or invasive surgery.